railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/index.rst

 * Downstream traceability: follow the production chain to find the final customer of specified components.

-Examples of the two traceability types <TODO>
+Examples of the two traceability types are given in the by the following figures:

     .. image:: images/mrp_tracability_upstream.png
        :align: center